me97esn/blog/articles/2012-09-19-neat-algorithms---paxos.md

 # The guts

-And thus, the basic flow of paxos for setting a new value
+Let's examine the basic flow declared by the Paxos algorithm to set a new value.

-1. A client of the system asks that a new value be set.
+ - A client of the Paxos governed system asks that a new value be set.

 <div id="client_demo"></div>

-2. Any one of the processes can recieve this request from the client.
+ - Any one of the processes can recieve this request from the client.
 The process that does proposes this new value to the system by sending a `prepare` message to all the other processes it knows of.

+<div id="prepare_demo"></div>

 This `prepare` message holds a sequence number inside it, declaring that the receiving process should prepare to accept a proposal with that sequence number.
 Each process which receives the `prepare` message can either reply with a `promise` message or nothing at all.

-3. These receiving processes make the one and only critical check in the system: that they've never seen a sequence number higher than the one held in the incoming `prepare` message.
+ - These receiving processes make the critical check in the system: that they've never seen a sequence number higher than the one held in the incoming `prepare` message.
+If they haven't, then they can be sure that this is the newest proposal, and promise that they'll accept it.
+If they have seen something higher, they know there is a newer proposal out on the loose, and can reply telling the out-of-date proposer that they are as such.

+<div id="promise_demo"></div>

-Paxos solves the problem of consensus through time by taking hold of time its self inside the algorithm.
-Every new submitted value to the system must under go a "round" of Paxos to become the new accepted value, and each round gets assigned a sequential round number.
-As long as those round numbers go up, a process in the system can identify in what order the messages it received were created.
-In paxos, we can use this ordering associated with the messages to determine authority and accept-ability.
+Paxos solves the problem of consensus over time by taking hold of time itself.
+Every time a process submits a value the system they associate with it a strictly increasing sequence number and associate the `prepare` (and as we'll see later, `accept`) messages with it.
+Using this number, a process in the system can identify in what order the messages it received were created, and apply temporal precedence.

+ - The proposing process waits for the other processes to promise to accept only its proposal or a higher numbered one.
+Upon receiving promises from a majority of processes, the proposing process issues an `accept` message decreeing that they now store the proposed value associated with the sequence number in the proposal.

+<div id="accept_demo"></div>

 <script src="/assets/paxos/paxos.js" type="text/javascript"></script>